bridgecrewio/cloud-security-notebooks/s3-access-logs-analysis/README.md

 ## Setup

+### SageMaker role
+To run the notebook inside the account's SageMaker, a SageMaker role must be created with READ permissions to the logs bucket and write permissions to the bucket where the results will be stored.
+Also, the relevant athena permissions (AthenaFullAccess permissions) should be attached to this role.

 ### Envrioment Variables
 Configure AWS SDK with the account to collect (profile entry in AWS shared credentials file).
 In addition, the following environment variables needs to be set: